-- All adults are attachment aware. - All adults interact with each other, with children and with parents and carers from a position of social engagement not social defence. - All staff are aware of relational support plans for creating a team around the child. - All adults know about the key relational skills (Affect Attunement, Empathy, Containment and Calming and Soothing) and use these when supporting all children. - Adults ensure that children have daily positive relational experiences to help them to become trusting, help-seeking individuals.
+- All adults are attachment aware. - All adults interact with each other, with children and with parents and carers from a position of social engagement not social defence. - All adults know about the key relational skills (Affect Attunement, Empathy, Containment and Calming and Soothing) and use these when supporting all children. - Adults ensure that children have daily positive relational experiences to help them to become trusting, help-seeking individuals.
 PACE is embedded in all interactions - Children and adults are helped to express their emotions and are not shamed or undermined when acknowledging their anxieties. - Adults have daily opportunities to engage with each other in environments that are supportive and pleasant.